whyboris/utilitarianism.net/README.md

 For more details see [instructions/README.md](instructions/README.md#building)

-## Adding documents

-You can easily import Google Documents via [Docs to Markdown](https://workspace.google.com/u/0/marketplace/app/docs_to_markdown/700168918607). see [instructions/README.md](instructions/README.md#importing-from-google-docs) for more info.

 ## Notes

 See [instructions/README.md](instructions/README.md) for more useful information about getting started with or working on this project.